astropy/astropy/docs/coordinates/observing-example.rst

     plt.xlabel('Hours from EDT Midnight')
     plt.ylabel('Alt [deg]')

-Now you're fully-equipped with the tools you need to have a proper vacation...
+Now you're fully-equipped with the tools you need to plan your next observing run...
+Or have have a proper vacation.
+You decide!
-Or plan your next observing run.
-Your call which it is!